DavidFaget/off-nutrition-extraction/README.md

 ### 8. `evaluate.py`

-- **Purpose**: This script evaluates the trained model on a validation or test dataset.
+- **Purpose**: This script evaluates the trained model on a test dataset.
 It computes and returns the evaluation loss.
 - **Output**: Loss metrics are printed to the console for performance assessment.

 ### 9. `inference.py`